 Today, after a leisurely breakfast at your hotel in Granada, you'll check out and meet your driver in the lobby.
 From here, make your way to Málaga—a port city that has recently been rejuvenated over the last few years.
 Though it's still trying to shake off its former reputation, Málaga is quickly becoming a hotbed of culture, style, modernity, and art!

 Once you arrive, settle into your accommodation before meeting your private guide for an evening tapas tour.
 During this fun excursion, you'll walk around the city, visiting several tapas bars while learning all about Málaga's thriving dining scene.

 Day 13: Private Tour of Málaga

 This morning, you'll meet your expert guide and embark on a walking tour through the center of Málaga.
 The city is growing in popularity and offers a buzzing atmosphere and a wealth of things to see and do.
 Your guide will tell you all about Málaga's history, stopping by spots such as the Roman Theatre, the Cathedral of Málaga, and the Picasso Museum, where you'll learn about his life and works.
 Your guide will bring the city to life and give you plenty of ideas on what to see and do in your free time.

 For dinner, sample the local cuisine of fish and seasonal vegetables, along with olives, almonds, grapes, raisins, and delicious baked goods.
 Check out the waterfront or the Old Town along Calle Marques de Larios, which offers some excellent restaurant options.

 Day 14: Depart Málaga

 It's time to say farewell!
-Depending on the time of your flight or train reservation, squeeze in one more walk through the streets of Malaga, perhaps picking up some last-minute souvenirs.
-At the designated time you will be picked up at your hotel and transferred to the airport or rail station for your departure onwards.
+Depending on the time of your flight or train reservation, squeeze in one more walk through the streets of Málaga, perhaps picking up some last-minute souvenirs.
+At the designated time, you'll be picked up at your hotel and transferred to the airport or rail station for your departure onward.
 Safe travels!